Our work and challenges

 - The exorbitant costs publishing companies charge for subscription-based journals.

 Collections costs and employee salaries make up approximately 90% of the Libraries budget.
 We have left 39 FTE staff vacancies unfilled in the last five years and used salary savings to offset subscription costs.

 - Support open access publishing movements.

 - Participate in state, regional and national consortia.
 These memberships often allow us to negotiate lower rates.

 - Use interlibrary loan to supplement our collection.

 The best way to make your department and individual research needs heard is to develop an ongoing relationship with the librarian devoted to your discipline.

-Additionally, if you have questions about cancellations or other collection management policies, contact Joelle Pitts, head of content development, at firstname.lastname@example.org.
+Additionally, if you have questions about cancellations or other collection management policies, contact Sheila Yeh, associate dean of collections, discovery, and information technology, at firstname.lastname@example.org.

 We hope the K-State community will read more about the serials crisis and its impact on our university.
 Then, if you’re a researcher or administrator, consider what you can do to push back and create a brighter future for research access at K-State and globally.